Searsport, Maine: 2000 census

-There were 1,130 households, out of which 27.6% had children under the age of 18 living with them, 51.2% were married couples living together, 10.0% had a female householder with no husband present, and 35.2% were non-families.
-28.7% of all households were made up of individuals, and 13.4% had someone living alone who was 65 years of age or older.
+There were 1,130 households, of which 27.6% had children under the age of 18 living with them, 51.2% were married couples living together, 10.0% had a female householder with no husband present and 35.2% were non-families.
+28.7% of all households were made up of individuals and 13.4% had someone living alone who was 65 years of age or older.
 The average household size was 2.34 and the average family size was 2.86.

-In the town, the population was spread out, with 23.3% under the age of 18, 7.2% from 18 to 24, 25.7% from 25 to 44, 28.6% from 45 to 64, and 15.2% who were 65 years of age or older.
+23.3%Of the population were under the age of 18, 7.2% from 18 to 24, 25.7% from 25 to 44, 28.6% from 45 to 64 and 15.2% were 65 years of age or older.
 The median age was 41 years.
 For every 100 females, there were 91.4 males.
 For every 100 females age 18 and over, there were 87.1 males.

-The median income for a household in the town was $31,288, and the median income for a family was $38,333.
-Males had a median income of $31,629 versus $23,221 for females.
-The per capita income for the town was $18,883.
+The median household income was $31,288 and the median family income was $38,333.
+Males had a median income of $31,629 and females $23,221.
+The per capita income was $18,883.
 About 11.3% of families and 13.4% of the population were below the poverty line, including 19.0% of those under age 18 and 11.0% of those age 65 or over.

 Government

 Searsport's government is organized around a town meeting system and is characteristic of a New England town, with an annual town meeting held every March and special town meetings held at various times during the year.
-A five-member Board of Selectmen (with its members serving three-year terms) is elected on the Tuesday before the annual meeting and it, along with the Town Manager, run the town's daily affairs, including overseeing town water, sewage treatment, law enforcement, fire protection, emergency medical service, recreational programs and a library.
-They may not pass a budget or most ordinances without town approval at the annual or a special town meeting.
-The town does not have a mayor, but the Board of Selectmen does choose a Chair who is responsible for running the Board's meetings and who is considered the chief executive officer for the town.
+A five-member board of selectmen (with its members serving three-year terms) is elected on the Tuesday before the annual meeting and it, along with the town manager, run the town's daily affairs, including overseeing town water, sewage treatment, law enforcement, fire protection, emergency medical service, recreational programs and a library.
+The select board serves as the town's executive branch, while the town meeting serves as its legislative branch.
+The select board may not pass a budget or most ordinances without town approval at the annual or a special town meeting.
+The town does not have a mayor, but the board of selectmen does choose a chair who is responsible for running its meetings.
+The town manager is chosen by the select board, and is considered the chief executive officer for the town.